rust-embedded/book/src/intro/introduction.md

 where required.

 ## Who This Book is For
-This book caters towards people with either a solid embedded background or a solid rust background, however we assume everybody curious about embedded rust programming can get something out of this book.
+This book caters towards people with either some embedded background or some Rust background, however we assume everybody curious about embedded Rust programming can get something out of this book.
 For those without any prior knowledge we suggest you read the "Assumptions and Prerequisites" section and catch up on missing knowledge to get more out of the book and improve your reading experience.
 You can check out the "Other Resources" section to find resources on topics you want to catch up on.